reidrac/orajeweather/README.md

 This application uses Yahoo!
 Weather feeds and it's not endorsed or promoted by Yahoo! in any way.

-In case you're wondering, "Oraje" is a Spanish word that comes from lating and means "Weather".
+In case you're wondering, "Oraje" is a Spanish word that means "Weather".

 Install
 -------